 In the early 1980s the FCV’s Central Field Division contained six Forest Districts, stretching from Broadford in the west, to Lake Eildon in the north, and to Western Port Bay in the south-east.

-The Upper Yarra Forest District was administered from the small hamlet of Powelltown, located in the Little Yarra Valley.
+The Upper Yarra Forest District was administered from the small hamlet of Powelltown, located in the valley of the Little Yarra River.
 The District Forester was Andy Banks, and his senior assistant forester was Geoff Evans.
 A valued member of the permanent works-crew was Fred Newcombe.
-Fred, as a teenager, had worked as a Blacksmith’s Apprentice on the then operating tramlines in the forests around Powelltown.
+Fred, as a teenager, had worked as a Blacksmith’s Offsider at the new Federal Sawmill, which was located deep in the forest, north-east of Starlings Gap.
+One of the District’s most experienced Forest Overseers was Les Lasham.

-One day Geoff Evans and Fred Newcombe sat down with a detailed contour map of the local forests.
-Among other things they set out to explore ways of finding a viable way of preserving at least a section of the tramway network for the benefit of future generations.
+Geoff and Les started to involve Fred Newcombe in their deliberations.
+Fred was now in his 60’s, and was working as the District’s carpenter.
+Among other things they set out to explore ways to preserve at least a section of the tramway network for the benefit of future generations.

 After much deliberation, calls on Fred’s teenage recollections, and a number of exploratory bush visits, the latter of which often involved crawling around the thick bush at possible locations on hands and knees, looking for tramline ‘hints’, and then commencing revelatory clearing.